valtimo-platform/valtimo-frontend-libraries/README.md

 Run the following command to install the dependencies: `npm install`.

 #### Build libraries
-Run the following command to build all the Valtimo libraries: `npm run libs-build-all`
+Run the following command to build all the Valtimo libraries: `npm run libs-build-all`.

 #### Start application
 - Run the following command to start the Angular application: `npm start`.